These notes were first published on this website in August 2017 and last updated in June 2021

 Here is the link to this item: TN102 - People who visit the church office.pdf

-These notes were updated in July 2019 with some changes and additions to the text.
+These notes were updated in June 2021 with very minor changes to the text.